rmsk2/rustpwman/README.md

 a QR code are not available.
 If you want to select features one by one you will find a list of feature names [below](#feature-overwiew).
 On Linux you will have to install `libssl-dev` if you want to use the WebDAV feature and `ncurses` if you prefer to use the `ncurses` backend.

-If you have an older version of this repo on your machine you may need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
-I am curently using version 1.93.0 of `rustc`.

-**CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as scrypt is not supported as default for the moment (see [below](#caveats)).
-Keep a copy of your older version and continue to use it or alternatively decrypt your password file using the `dec` command and then reencrypt it with the `enc` commmand and the argon2 PBKDF.
-After that you can switch to a version 2.9.0 or later.
+**CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as for the moment (see [below](#caveats)) scrypt is not supported in the default build.
+In order to build a version with scrypt support overwrite your `Cargo.lock` file with the contents of the file `Cargo.lock_scrypt` contained in this repo and start a release build which includes the feature `withscrypt`.

-If you have lost all binaries which still support scrypt and your password file uses scrypt you can checkout the latest version from GitHub and before starting your build rename the file `Cargo.lock_scrypt` to `Cargo.lock`.
-After that build rustpwman using the `withscrypt` feature.

-Alternatively you can use [pwman](https://github.com/rmsk2/pwman) to migrate your password file to argon2.
+If you want to migrate from scrypt to argon2 you can use the `dec` command (using scrypt) to decrypt the password data and after that the `enc` command (using argon2) to reencrypt the password data again.
+Alternatively you can use [pwman](https://github.com/rmsk2/pwman) to migrate your password file to argon2 in a similar fashion.

+If you already use argon2 you can ignore this warning.

 # How to run the software